 With 106,000 followers on Instagram (and counting), logopassion is a popular profile to get inspiration.
 The feed shares new logo designs, mockups of how designers would redo famous logos, and sketches that give you an idea of the creative process.

-Whether you want simple, detailed, abstract, or illustrated logo ideas, Logo Room is a design firm that shares super creative examples.
+Whether you want simple, detailed, abstract, or illustrated logo ideas, The Logo Passionshares super creative examples.
 Take note of the spectrum of colors, shapes, and typography styles used.
-We especially love their animal logos!
+We especially love their tutorials and tips!

 We’d be remiss if we didn’t mention the most prominent design firm in the world.
 With designers Paula Scher (featured in Netflix’s Abstract series) and Michael Bierut among its ranks, some of the most innovative logos are shared on Pentagram’s account and serve as a reference for the graphic design industry.